top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/71_troubleshooting_bot.md

 ## Understand what's going on

-There is a bot, called `frankfurt.co-design.science`, who is an AWS machine.
+There is a bot, called `frankfurt.co-design.science`, which is an AWS machine (somewhere in Frankfurt).

 Every minute, it tries to do the following: